Boost Productivity

 The euphoria surrounding a new product or business might lead young entrepreneurs to believe that they have no direct competitors or that their offering is so far ahead of the competition that it belongs in its segment.
 This is a common mistake entrepreneurs make when not doing thorough market research.

 In actuality, having no direct competition is incredibly rare.
 Unless you've produced an entirely new product, someone in your sector will already have a significant market share.
-The risk launching something with no demand could be higher than you anticipated.
+The risk of launching something with no demand could be higher than you anticipated.

 Do your homework to figure out who these firms are and how you can set yourself apart from them.
 Creating new product development and establishing unique work values are some of the tasks you can do.